T0nyX1ang/Classifier/README.md

 * merge.py:
 ```
-usage: merge.py [-h] [-d DIRECTORY DIRECTORY]
+usage: merge.py [-h] [-d DIRECTORY] [-r]

-This file is used to move files from a earlier folder to a newer folder.
+This file is used to merge folders based on their created time.

 optional arguments:
   -h, --help            show this help message and exit
-  -d DIRECTORY DIRECTORY, --directory DIRECTORY DIRECTORY
+  -d DIRECTORY, --directory DIRECTORY
-                        Set the name of a single extension set.
+                        Set the name of a base directory to merge.
+  -r, --reverse         Reverse the order of folders in the directory.
 ```

 ## License: